Juanddiazm/CRUD-REACT-REDUX--master/README.md

-This proyect use a fake API, for run a API run: json-server db.json --port 4000
+This proyect use a fake API, for run API execute:
+### `json-server db.json --port 4000`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).